ORCA-DIVI/wp-child/README.md

-Youdar Child theme for Extra
+Youdar Child theme for Divi
 ====

 - Come with a Portfolio CPT.